Gloria Stivic: Character overview

 Gloria is often caught in the middle of arguments between her liberal husband Michael and her conservative father, Archie.
 As her relationship with Michael progresses, Gloria concludes that her father is wrong about a lot of things and sides with her husband's liberal beliefs.
 Despite his affection for her, Michael is also using his marriage to persuade long-sheltered Gloria to share his own beliefs as well.

 Edith mentions (in the pilot) that Gloria was overprotected as a child due to being anemic.
 Archie often refers to her as his "little goil" [girl].

 In season 7's "Mike and Gloria Meet", it is explained that Mike and Gloria met in 1969, the evening of President Nixon's inauguration (Michael had been planning to protest the event, but opted to go on a blind date with Gloria instead).
-They did not initially like each other, until they discovered that they share a mutual love of ballroom dancing.
-They married in 1970 in Archie and Edith's home in a civil ceremony (as a means of compromise between Archie's wish that they are wed by a Protestant minister and Michael's Uncle Cass' preference for a Catholic priest).
+They did not initially like each other, until they discovered that they share a love of ballroom dancing.
+They married in 1970 in Archie and Edith's home in a civil ceremony (as a means of compromise between Archie's wish that they are wed by a Protestant minister and Michael's Uncle Cass' insistence for a Catholic priest).

 Gloria is the main breadwinner for the couple while they live in her parents' home during their first five years of marriage.
 With Michael attending college, initially for a bachelor's degree and then continuing for his master's, Gloria works full-time at a department store.
 She is sensitive about having only a high school education and sometimes feels that Michael condescends to her, particularly during arguments.